This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 Although Mississippi stopped practicing slavery after the Civil War, the state did not officially ratify the 13th Amendment abolishing slavery until…1995.
 That’s not a typo.
 Most of the other Southern states ratified the 13th Amendment back in 1865.

-2) what was life like for african-americans in mississippi?
+2) what was life like for african-americans in 20th century mississippi?

 The Smith Robertson Museum has two different rooms of artifacts from this time period.
 One contains objects belonging to people from Mississippi who started their own businesses or found work in places like New York City and Chicago.